WING-NUS/scisumm-corpus/README.md

 Results of the CL-SciSumm-18 will be released in the BIRNDL workshop collocated with <a href="http://sigir.org/sigir2018/">ACM SIGIR</a> 2018, Ann Arbor, MI, USA.
 <a href="http://wing.comp.nus.edu.sg/~cl-scisumm2018">Go to task website</a>.<br>
-Register your team now via <a href ="https://easychair.org/conferences/?conf=birndl2018">easychair</a>

 If you use the data and publish please let us know and cite our CL-SciSumm 2016 task overview paper:<br>
 @inproceedings{jaidka2016overview,<br>